Public Health

 Bachelor of Arts (BA)

-The Berkeley Public Health (a graduate school) offers an undergraduate major through the College of Letters & Science.
-The goal of the major is to provide students with an understanding of epidemiology, biostatistics, environmental health, health behavior, and health policy.
-These areas of emphasis range across the spectrum of natural science to social science.
 Public health is the interdisciplinary science of preventing disease and injury to improve the health of communities and populations.
 Public health professionals work to identify solutions to address complex issues as wide ranging as air pollution, chronic disease, gun violence, infectious diseases, tobacco control and mental health.

 The Berkeley Public Health offers a major and summer minor.
-The curriculum prepares students to become changemakers in public health, for a more equitable and just world.
+The curriculum prepares students to become changemakers in public health for a more equitable and just world.

 Declaring the Major

 Although the major remains capped (impacted), the department encourages all qualified students to apply.
 To qualify, students must have completed the prerequisites in math, biology, and the social sciences.
-For further information regarding these prerequisites, please see the Major Requirements tab on this page.

-Students should apply to the public health major after completion of the lower division requirements.
+Students should apply to the public health major after completion of the lower division prerequisites.
 Non-transfer students must apply to the major by the end of their fifth semester in attendance at UC Berkeley.
 Transfer students must apply by the end of their first semester in attendance at UC Berkeley.

 After completing the prerequisites, students should submit an application, which includes the following: